jupyter/nbformat/docs/format_description.rst

 .. sourcecode:: python

     {
-      "metadata" : {
+        "metadata": {
             "kernel_info": {
                 # if kernel_info is defined, its name field is required.
-            "name" : "the name of the kernel"
+                "name": "the name of the kernel"
             },
             "language_info": {
                 # if language_info is defined, its name field is required.
-            "name" : "the programming language of the kernel", "version": "the version of the language",
+                "name": "the programming language of the kernel", "version": "the version of the language",
-            "codemirror_mode": "The name of the codemirror mode to use [optional]" }
+                "codemirror_mode": "The name of the codemirror mode to use [optional]", },
         },
         "nbformat": 4,
         "nbformat_minor": 0,
-      "cells" : [
+        "cells": [
             # list of cell dictionaries, see below
         ],
     }

 Some fields, such as code input and text output, are characteristically multi-line strings.